 - 1.410.
 1. Sections 1.410 to 1.485 shall be known and may be cited as the "Second 2 Amendment Preservation Act". - 2.
-The general assembly finds and declares that: - (1) The general assembly of the state of Missouri is firmly resolved to support and defend the Constitution of the United States against every aggression, whether foreign or domestic, and is duty-bound to oppose every infraction of those principles that constitute the basis of the Union of the States because only a faithful observance of those principles can secure the union's existence and the public happiness; - (2) Acting through the Constitution of the United States, the people of the several states created the federal government to be their agent in the exercise of a few defined powers, while reserving for the state governments the power to legislate on matters concerning the lives, liberties, and properties of citizens in the ordinary course of affairs; - 13 (3) The limitation of the federal government's power is affirmed under Amendment 14 X of the Constitution of the United States, which defines the total scope of federal power 15 as being that which has been delegated by the people of the several states to the federal government, and all power not delegated to the federal government in the Constitution of the United States is reserved to the states respectively or to the people themselves;
+The general assembly finds and declares that: - (1) The general assembly of the state of Missouri is firmly resolved to support and defend the Constitution of the United States against every aggression, whether foreign or domestic, and is duty-bound to oppose every infraction of those principles that constitute the basis of the union of the states because only a faithful observance of those principles can secure the union's existence and the public happiness; - (2) Acting through the Constitution of the United States, the people of the several states created the federal government to be their agent in the exercise of a few defined powers, while reserving for the state governments the power to legislate on matters concerning the lives, liberties, and properties of citizens in the ordinary course of affairs; - 13 (3) The limitation of the federal government's power is affirmed under Amendment 14 X of the Constitution of the United States, which defines the total scope of federal powers 15 as being those that have been delegated by the people of the several states to the federal government and all powers not delegated to the federal government in the Constitution of the United States are reserved to the states respectively or the people themselves;